 Experience: Three years of responsible advanced journey level agricultural and weights and measures inspection experience performing duties similar to Agricultural and Standards Inspector - Senior with Placer County, including one year in a lead or supervisory capacity.

 Training: Equivalent to a bachelor's degree from an accredited college or university with major course work in agricultural, biological, chemical or physical sciences; OR.

 Equivalent to a Bachelor's degree from an accredited college or university with major course work in any discipline with a minimum of 30 semester units, in one or any combination of the following disciplines: agricultural, biological, chemical, or physical sciences.

 Required License or Certificate:

 Possession of all eight County Agricultural Inspector/Biologist and Weights and Measures Inspector licenses issued by the California Department of Food and Agriculture County Licensing Program.

-Possession of Class C and or ability to obtain, a valid, Commercial Class A, B, or C driver's license with air brake, hazardous materials, and/or tanker endorsements as required depending upon the position.
+Possession of Class C, or ability to obtain, a valid, Commercial Class A, B, or C driver's license with air brake, hazardous materials, and/or tanker endorsements as required depending upon the position.
 Proof of adequate vehicle insurance and medical clearance may also be required.